 Hamilton prides itself on our safe, supportive, and opportunity-rich community.
-From chatting with professors over coffee, participating in the microfinance club and/or student run trips, to exploring local nature and urban landscapes, Hamilton students are actively engaged in and out of the classroom.
+From chatting with professors over coffee, participating in the microfinance club and experiential learning opportunities, to exploring local nature and urban landscapes, Hamilton students are actively engaged in and out of the classroom.

 There is no separate application for international students.
 International students follow essentially the same procedures as all students applying to Hamilton.
 We use the Common Application or Coalition Application.
 Please note that all official documents must be translated, preferably by an official agency, if the originals are not in English.